The Flakiest Gluten-Free Pie Crust Recipe

 • Follow the instructions above to crimp the top and bottom crusts together.

-• Use a fork or sharp knife to cut 3-4 air holes to vent the steam while the pie bakes.
+• Use a fork or the tip of a knife to make 3-4 air holes to vent the steam while the pie bakes.

 • Follow the same baking instructions.
 If the edges of your pie crust start to get too golden, you can make a foil tent over the crust to prevent the edges from burning.